DirectoryTree/LdapRecord.com/source/docs/laravel/auth/setup.md

 Then they will be allowed to authenticate, as their `ACME` domain is contained inside of their distinguished name domain components (`dc=acme`).

-> Comparison against each domain component is done in a **case-insensitive** manor.
+> Comparison against each domain component will be performed in a **case-insensitive** manor.

 If you would like to disable this check, you must call the static method `bypassDomainVerification` on the `WindowsAuthenticate` middleware inside of your `AuthServiceProvider`:

 > **Important**: If you only connect to one domain inside your application,
 > this is not a security issue.
-However, if you use multi-domain authentication
+However, if you use multi-domain
-> and disable this check, users who have the same `sAMAccountName` could login as eachother. **This is a security issue.
+> authentication and disable this check, users who have the
+> same `sAMAccountName` could sign in as each other.
+> **This is a security issue.
 You have been warned.**

 ```php
 // app/Providers/AuthServiceProvider.php